ceford/cefjdemos-data-jdm-user/articles/en/articles/adding-a-new-article.md

 class="thumbborder" decoding="async"
 srcset="https://docs.joomla.org/images/4/4e/J4x_add_article_at_home_dashboard-en.png 1.5x"
 data-file-width="1000" data-file-height="254" width="800" height="203"
-alt="J4x add article at home dashboard-en.png" />
+alt="add article from home dashboard" />

 1. In the Administrator Menu select the **Content** link, then from the dropdown menu select the **plus (+) symbol** to the right of the